 The input f-ratio, f/3, is ideal for high-efficiency in capturing the light and for high throughput and low focal ratio degradation (Murphy, et al. 2008).
 The length of the fibers is 10 to 30 meters and depends on where we mount the spectrographs.
 Figure 4.9 shows fiber throughput versus fiber length for six different wavelengths from 500 to 1100 nm in a typical fiber.

-4.3.4 R&D
+4.C.4 R&D

 R&D in this area will lead to a design for the DESpec unit spectrograph and its optics.
 The choice among designs will come from the science and survey requirements.
 The R&D will optimize the fiber diameter (for instance, sky-background in some wavelengths suggests smaller fibers improve the signal-to-noise), fiber length, light throughput, and signal-to-noise ratio of the observations.
 We would also determine how many fibers could be read out on each CCD.
 An increase here could decrease the number of spectrographs by 30%, and therefore, the total cost.
-In addition, there is substantial R&D being performed around the world on concepts (e.g. Content & Shanks 2008; Content et al. 2010) for multiobject spectroscopic instruments on wide-field telescopes.
+In addition, there is substantial R&D being performed around the world on concepts (e.g. Content & Shanks 2008; Content et al. 2010) for multi-object spectroscopic instruments on wide-field telescopes.
 We are watching these efforts carefully in case a sensible technical alternative for the DESpec arises.